PATRIC3/p3_docs/docroot/cli_tutorial/command_list/p3-all-genomes.rst

 ****************************
-Return All Genomes in PATRIC
+Return All Genomes in BV-BRC
 ****************************